-Introduction
+I. Introduction

-0001 Forcing from winds, heating and cooling, and rainfall and evaporation, have a profound influence on the distribution of mass and momentum in the ocean.
-Although the effects from this wind and buoyancy forcing are ultimately felt throughout the entire ocean, the most immediate impact is in the surface mixed layer, the site of the active air-sea exchanges.
+Forcing from winds, heating and cooling, and rainfall and evaporation, have a profound influence on the distribution of mass and momentum in the ocean.
+While the effects from this wind and buoyancy forcing are ultimately felt throughout the entire ocean, the most immediate impact is in the surface mixed layer, the site of the active air-sea exchanges.
 The mixed layer is warmed by sunshine and cooled by radiation emitted from the surface and by latent heat loss due to evaporation (Figure 1).
 The mixed layer also tends to be cooled by sensible heat loss since the surface air temperature is generally cooler than the ocean surface.
 Evaporation and precipitation change the mixed layer salinity.
 These salinity and temperature changes define the ocean's surface buoyancy.
 As the surface loses buoyancy, the surface can become denser than the subsurface waters, causing convective overturning and mixing to occur.
 Wind forcing can also cause surface overturning and mixing, as well as localized overturning at the base of the mixed layer through sheared-flow instability.
-This wind- and buoyancygenerated turbulence causes the surface water to be well mixed and vertically uniform in temperature, salinity, and density.
+This wind and buoyancy generated turbulence causes the surface water to be well-mixed and vertically uniform in temperature, salinity and density.
 Furthermore, the turbulence can entrain deeper water into the surface mixed layer, causing the surface temperature and salinity to change and the layer of well-mixed, vertically uniform water to thicken.
 Wind forcing can also set up oceanic currents and cause changes in the mixed layer temperature and salinity through horizontal and vertical advection.

 Although the ocean is forced by the atmosphere, the atmosphere can also respond to ocean surface conditions, particularly sea surface temperature (SST).
-Direct thermal circulation, in which moist air rises over warm SSTs and descends over cool SSTs, is most prevalent in the tropics.
+Direct thermal circulation, in which moist air rises over warm SSTs and descend over cool SSTs, is most prevalent in the tropics.
 The resulting atmospheric circulation cells influence the patterns of cloud, rain, and winds that combine to form the wind and buoyancy forcing for the ocean.
-Thus, the oceans and atmosphere form a coupled system, where it is sometimes difficult to distinguish forcing from response.
+Thus, the oceans and atmosphere form a coupled system, where sometimes it is difficult to distinguish forcing from response.
 Because water has a heat capacity and density nearly three orders of magnitude larger than air, the ocean has thermal and mechanical inertia relative to the atmosphere.
 The ocean thus acts as a memory for the coupled ocean-atmosphere system.

 We begin with a discussion of air-sea interaction through surface heat fluxes, moisture fluxes, and wind forcing.
 The primary external force driving the ocean-atmosphere system is radiative warming from the sun.
-Because of the fundamental importance of solar radiation, the surface wind and buoyancy forcing is illustrated here with two examples of the seasonal cycle.
+Because of the fundamental importance of solar radiation, we illustrate surface wind and buoyancy forcing with two examples of the seasonal cycle.
 The first case describes the seasonal cycle in the north Pacific, and can be considered a classic example of a one-dimensional (involving only vertical processes) ocean response to wind and buoyancy forcing.
 In the second example, the seasonal cycle of the eastern tropical Pacific, the atmosphere and ocean are coupled, so that wind and buoyancy forcing lead to a sequence of events that make cause and effect difficult to determine.
-The impact of wind and buoyancy forcing on the surface a0157f0001 Figure 1 Wind and buoyancy forces acting on the upper ocean mixed layer.
-Solar radiation (Q{sw}) , net longwave radiation (Q{lw}) , latent heat flux (Q{lat}) , and sensible heat flux (Q{sen}) combine to form the net surface heat flux (Q_0) .
-Q{pen} is the solar radiation penetrating the base of the mixed layer.
+The impact of wind and buoyancy forcing on the surface mixed layer and the deeper ocean is summarized in the conclusion.